iamssuraj/iamssuraj/README.md

 ### Hi there 👋
 * I am Suraj Sanganbhatla, a programming enthusiast.
-* I'm a sophomore specializing in Computer Science and Business Systems.
+* I'm from a branch called Computer Science and Business Systems.

 ### Some languages I'm familiar with
 * C/C++